cabal-club/cable/readme.md

 If a request has a `limit` field specifying an upper bound on how many hashes it expects to get in response, and also sets a `ttl > 0`, a peer handling this request should try to ensure that that `limit` is honoured.
-This can be done by counting how many hashes a client sends back to the requestor, **including** hashes received through other peers that the client has forwarded the request to.
+This can be done by counting how many hashes a client sends back to the requester, **including** hashes received through other peers that the client has forwarded the request to.